Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 * **Fast and Safe Concurrent Spawning:** Utilizes C++ threads alongside standard POSIX primitives (`fork()`, `execvp()`, `SIGCHLD`) to achieve true parallel execution without the CPU bottlenecks typical of Python.
 This design preserves existing ROS 2 components—including DDS communication and lifecycle semantics—while eliminating the runtime overhead introduced by Python-based launch tooling.
 > **💡 Note:** Deterministic Lifecycle Manager is *not* a replacement for ROS 2.
 It is a focused orchestration layer that provides deterministic and resource-efficient boot and lifecycle management, specifically tailored for low-end embedded systems used in cost-constrained production robots.
+## 2. Why Python launch breaks on low-end SoCs - "Pain Point"
+### Structural Pain Points in Production Systems
+This section explains why the standard Python‑based `ros2 launch` workflow becomes a reliability bottleneck on low‑end SoCs, based on issues repeatedly observed during production‑equivalent system integration.
+#### 2.1 Excessive Runtime Overhead During Boot
+`ros2 launch` relies on Python processes that are loaded and initialized during system boot.
+* On low‑end platforms with limited CPU performance and less than 1 GB of RAM, this introduces **substantial overhead before any application logic starts**.
+* As the number of nodes increases, Python interpreter initialization and runtime management consume a significant portion of system resources, frequently leading to **memory pressure and OOM (Out Of Memory) events during early boot**.
+#### 2.2 Non‑Deterministic Startup Under CPU Contention
+* On entry‑level CPUs (such as Cortex‑A35‑class cores), parallel startup of multiple Python processes causes **severe CPU contention** during boot.
+* Although `ros2 launch` supports parallel spawning, it does not enforce strict OS‑level startup ordering or readiness guarantees.
+* As a result, dependent nodes may start before prerequisite nodes are fully initialized, leading to **race conditions and unstable boot behavior** in production environments.
+#### 2.3 Fragmented Lifecycle Control After Launch
+The launch system focuses on process creation and parameter loading.
+* After startup, lifecycle state transitions are not centrally coordinated.
+* In systems managing many nodes, this results in fragmented lifecycle handling, **uncoordinated state transitions**, and the absence of a single authoritative component responsible for global system state—an important weakness on resource‑constrained platforms.
+#### 2.4 Mismatch Between Robot Missions and Lifecycle Semantics
+ROS 2 lifecycle states are intentionally minimal and low‑level, while production robots operate in mission‑level modes such as standby or navigation.
+* Without centralized orchestration, mapping mission‑level behavior to coordinated lifecycle transitions across multiple nodes becomes **error‑prone and difficult to validate**, especially on low‑end SoCs where deterministic behavior is critical.
+> **💡 Summary**
+> On low‑end embedded platforms, the Python‑based launch system introduces overhead and non‑determinism during boot and state transitions. **These limitations are structural and cannot be reliably mitigated through launch configuration alone**, motivating a native and deterministic lifecycle orchestration approach.